 Since March 20, 2020, all national authors are required to pay 2,000,000 rials for the review process.
 Some manuscripts may be rejected without external review, yet some are acceptable to be sent out to reviewers.
 Prior to sending the manuscripts out for the external review, the authors will be asked to upload the bank receipt on the journal’s system.

-There are no page charges for International Journal of Society, Culture & Language.
+There are no page charges for well-known international authors.

 5. Reproduction of copyright material